JaeguKim/jaegukim.github.io/_posts/Shortcut/2020-11-01-general-shortcut.md

 | Search from recently opened files | `Cmd + R`
 | Go to declaration or implementation | `Cmd + B`

+## GoLand
+- the Recent Files feature that works via Ctrl + E on Windows/Linux and ⌘ + E on macOS
+- the Recent Locations feature via Ctrl + Shift + E on Windows/Linux and ⌘ + Shift + E on macOS
+- For back they are: Ctrl + Alt + Left Arrow on Windows/Linux and ⌘ + [ or ⌘ + Alt + Left Arrow on macOS.
+For forward they are: Ctrl + Alt + Right Arrow on Windows/Linux and ⌘ + ] or ⌘ + Alt + Right Arrow on macOS

 ## Github

 | 동작 | 커멘드